neurallayer/awesome-dotnet-datascience/README.md

 ## Interactive Development
 * [.NET Interactive](https://github.com/dotnet/interactive) - .NET Interactive takes the power of .NET and embeds it into your interactive experiences.
 Share code, explore data, write, and learn across your apps in ways you couldn't before.
 Right now there is support for Jupyter, nteract, and Visual Studio Code.
+* [Azure Jupyter Notebooks](https://notebooks.azure.com/) - Jupyter notebooks on Azure have builtin supper for F#.
+* [Binder](https://mybinder.org/) - Binder is an online application that allows you to point it to a github repo and start a Jupyter notebook that is in there.
+Binder supports C#, F# and even Powershell notebooks.
+* [IfSharp](https://github.com/fsprojects/IfSharp) - F# for Jupyter Notebooks with intellisense and integrated NuGet support.

 ## Dataframes
 * [Microsoft.Data.Analysis](Microsoft.Data.Analysis) - Robust and extensible types and algorithms for manipulating structured data that supports aggregations, statistical funtions, sorting, grouping, joins, merges, handling missing values and more.
 Currently in preview mode.